Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Reanalysis of Influential Studies Finds Hardly any

 Let us stress that our goal was not to investigate whether there exists a ``general'' \ITA{} across all studies with their vastly different stimuli, experimental setups, tasks and scientific questions.
-Therefore, we did not perform a meta-analysis or corrected for multiple testing.
+Therefore, we did not perform a meta-analysis or correct for multiple testing.
 This had several reasons.
-First, our reanalysis favored finding an \ITA{} by using assumptions that lead to an overestimation of the indirect task sensitivities.
-We are therefore liberal in confirming \ITA{} results in each individual study, which makes our arguments stronger if we nevertheless do not find an \ITA{} (Box~\ref{box:conservativeAnalysis}).
-Second, there are additional methodological issues in the reanalyzed studies that introduce further biases, and for which we do not correct in our reanalysis (Box~\ref{box:additionalProblems}).
-Considering these biases towards finding an \ITA{}, a meta-analysis could misleadingly produce the impression that there is a general \ITA{} in all reanalyzed studies.
-An \ITA{} might exist but perhaps only for particular stimuli and setups.
+First, our reanalysis favored finding an \ITA{} by using our benefit-of-the-doubt approach.
+Second, there are additional methodological issues in the reanalyzed studies that introduce further biases, and for which we cannot correct in our reanalysis (see General Discussion).
+Considering these two biases towards finding an \ITA{}, a meta-analysis could misleadingly produce the impression that there is a slight \ITA{} present across all reanalyzed studies.
+An \ITA{} might exist but perhaps only for some particular stimuli and setups.
 Given that the evidence for an \ITA{} in each individual study is now in question, the research goal should be to differentiate under which conditions a reliable \ITA{} can be obtained and under which conditions this is not possible.
 A meta-analysis would not serve this differentiating purpose.

-In summary, reanalyzing the results from studies on unconscious priming shows that there is little to no evidence for \ITAs{}, despite all studies claimed \ITAs{} for all conditions.
-Sensitivity in the indirect task is not consistently better than sensitivity in the direct task, as one would expect given that we reanalyzed only those studies, experiments, and conditions for which inference on unconscious processing are based on \ITAs{}.
+In summary, reanalyzing the results from studies on unconscious priming shows that there is little to no evidence for \ITAs{} in those studies despite them claiming \ITAs{} for all conditions.
+Sensitivities in the indirect tasks are not consistently larger than sensitivities in the direct task as one would expect, given that unconscious processing was inferred using the standard reasoning that necessarily implies \ITA{}s.
 This demonstrates how seriously the literature on unconscious priming is affected by the flaws of the standard reasoning.